 What are events?

-The Navigating.art platform is structured as follows: You create different kinds of entities, such as artworks, exhibitions, agents, publications and so on.
-Within these entries, all the relevant information related to those entity types are being captured.
-These entities then stand in a relationship to one another.
-At this point the art events come into play.
-They describe the exact point of contact of the entities and links them in a meaningful way.
+The Navigating.art platform is structured as follows: You create different kinds of entities, such as artworks, exhibitions, agents, publications, and so on.
+All the relevant information related to those entity types is captured within these entries.
+These entities then stand in a relationship with one another.
+At this point, the art events come into play.
+They describe the exact point of contact of the entities and link them.
 Like this, the relevant details, already captured within the created entities, will be autogenerated within the art event together and don't have to be entered manually again and again.
 Nonetheless, the art event lets you capture additional contextual information unique to specific art events.

-A publication event is a perfect example showing how bibliographical elements and artwork referenced come together in the art event.
+A publication event is a perfect example of how bibliographical elements and artwork references come together in the art event.

 Example 1: publication event

 This diagram shows you an example of a publication event.
-As mentioned, you create different, independent entries including their specific information.
-In this case an artwork (green) and a publication (blue).
-The art event (light blue) connects them and provides a place where you can capture details about their relationship (grey) like an alternate title of the artwork, the page numbers referencing the work or showing reproductions of it.
-Such details that are not captured in any of the independent entries themselves can be captured in the art event and are thus connected only to the art event itself (light blue), not to any of the individual entries.
-This is what event based data entry means: every piece of information relating to an artwork is captured in a specific context through an art event.
+As mentioned, you create different, independent entries that include their specific information.
+In this case, it is an artwork (green) and a publication (blue).
+The art event (light blue) connects them.
+It provides a place where you can capture details about their relationship (grey), like an alternate title of the artwork, the page numbers referencing the work, or showing reproductions of it.
+Such details that are not captured in any of the independent entries can be captured in the art event and are thus connected only to the art event itself (light blue), not to any individual entries.
+Event-based data entry means that every piece of information relating to an artwork is captured in a specific context through an art event.

 The following example shows how to use specific types of art events and how they work with other art events.